 Peak day send-out under each of these customer growth scenarios was measured against the currently available capacity to project the magnitude, frequency and timing of potential delivery deficits, both from a Company perspective and an AOI perspective.

-Once the demand forecasts were finished and the evaluation complete, the data was input into SENDOUT®, the Company’s optimization model, for IRP modeling.
+Once the demand forecasts were finished and the evaluation complete, the data was input into PLEXOS®, the Company’s optimization model, for IRP modeling.
 The LDC incorporates all the factors that will impact Intermountain’s future loads.
 The LDC is the basic tool used to reflect demand in the IRP Optimization Model.

 It is important to note that the Load Demand Curves, found in Exhibit 7, represent existing resources and are intended to identify potential capacity constraints and to assist in the long-term planning process.
 Plans to address any identified deficits will be discussed in the Planning Results Section of this report.